Review · Hair, Skin & Dental

 What is the 'snake venom' ingredient, and does it work?

 It's syn-ake, a synthetic tripeptide that mimics a protein from temple viper venom.
-It may help temporarily relax surface muscle contractions, which can soften the look of expression lines.
-Manufacturer studies on the peptide report a roughly 10–20% reduction in the appearance of wrinkle depth over a few weeks.
+It temporarily inhibits muscle contractions, which can soften expression lines.
+Studies (mostly on syn-ake, not Synevra) show a 10–20% reduction in wrinkle depth after a few weeks of use.
 The effect is real but modest and short-lived.